Ibrahim12142001/Climate-Prediction-/README.md

 # CMPT353 Climate Change Project
 ## Project Description

+## Recommended Python Version
+We recommend using the latest version of Python which at this time is 3.13.1

 ## Git LFS Warning
 This repo contains some files that were uploaded via Git LFS, and so you probably need to run `git lfs install` before pulling it!